Skip to content ↓

 Leon myers

-During my career as a school leader, I have led schools across all OFSTED threshold to secure higher ratings.
+During my career as a school leader, I have led schools across all OFSTED thresholds to secure higher ratings.
 As Executive Headteacher, I led schools out of Special Measures and from Requiring Improvement to Good.
-In my two long term headships my teams and I have led both schools to Outstanding.
+In my two long-term headships, my teams and I have led both schools to Outstanding.

 As a school leader and consultant, my interests lie in efficient and sustainable financial management in order to deliver outstanding safeguarding, continuous curriculum development and the development of leadership potential at all levels in educational settings.